NikolayAngelov96/blog-it/README.md

 - **`Like`** 💞 posts
 - **`Edit`** and **`Delete`** their own posts

-You can write the post using [Markdown](https://www.markdownguide.org/) markup.

 ## Implementation Details

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).